waynodiablo/Oystercard/yelpv1.md

 What does this do?
 Well, in the case that our restaurant has any errors on it (that is, something went wrong when trying to save it) those errors are displayed on screen in a `section`, along with a count of how many errors there are.

 (Note that this uses the Rails helper method `pluralize` – have a look online and see what you find!)
+Let's also commit our latest code to git, and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows: one last time in this walkthrough.

 ##### Adding validations - restaurant uniqueness